 Thomas L. Johnson, Interim President & CEO

 Coming off a tenure of seven years as Chair of the Board for Family Matters of Greater Washington, Thomas Johnson is now serving as Interim President and CEO of the organization, since November 2017, due to the health concerns for Mrs. Jackson Smallwood.
 Mr. Johnson is also Senior Advisor at Gorman Health Group (GHG).
 In this role, he offers guidance on compliance issues involving Medicare, Medicaid, private insurance, and the funding of institutional and non-institutional healthcare.
 He models costs for healthcare delivery in the healthcare market and serves as expert witness on healthcare delivery and health reform.
 Thomas brings GHG clients more than a decade of operational and regulatory expertise as an experienced Medicare, Medicaid, and, most recently, both federally-facilitated and state-based marketplace professional.
 Thomas also spent nine years serving as President & CEO of the Medicaid Health Plans of America (MHPA) from 2004 to 2013.
 MHPA is a Washington, DC-based trade association representing Medicaid health plans.
 He represented the interests of the Medicaid health plan industry before Congress, the Executive Branch, and state governments.
 Thomas was actively involved with getting Medicaid expansion included in the Affordable Care Act, and led a coalition of national provider groups called the Partnership for Medicaid.
 During his tenure at MHPA, the organization grew in revenue by 600 percent.
 He also served as Founder and President of the MHPA Center for Best Practices.
 Prior to his tenure with MHPA, he served as Vice President of Compliance and External Affairs for DC Chartered Health Plan, a Medicaid health plan located in DC, where he served as its lobbyist and legislative liaison with the federal and state executive and legislative branches of government.
 Thomas created, monitored, and implemented Chartered’s compliance program, where he enforced compliance with federal and state regulations, including the Health Insurance Portability and Accountability Act (HIPAA), the Balanced Budget Act (BBA), and contract compliance.
 During his tenure at Chartered, Thomas also served as Chair for two terms of the DC Association of Health Maintenance Organizations, winning the 2003 Leadership Award.
 His healthcare lobbying experience also includes serving as President of the DC Hospital Association, and representing the Medical Society of the District of Columbia, which serves as the DC Chapter of the American Medical Association (AMA).
 Thomas has advised Medicaid health plans, small healthcare associations, as well as health technology and business processing companies.
-He has also served on other boards in the region, including the DC Association of Health Maintenance Organizations; the Greater Washington Boys and Girls Club; the DC Prisoners Legal Services Project; and the Montgomery County Arts and Humanities Council.
+He currently serves on Board of Directors of the Sickle Cell Disease Association of America.
+Thomas has also served on other boards in the region, including the DC Association of Health Maintenance Organizations; the Greater Washington Boys and Girls Club; the DC Prisoners Legal Services Project; and the Montgomery County Arts and Humanities Council.
 Thomas earned his BA from Tufts University and JD from Howard University Law Center.

 Shiria Anderson, Chief Administrative Officer